About the Graeme Clark Institute

-The Graeme Clark Institute (GCI) for Biomedical Engineering was created in 2017 to coordinate biomedical engineering activities across the University of Melbourne.
+The Graeme Clark Institute for Biomedical Engineering was created in 2017 to coordinate biomedical engineering activities across the University of Melbourne.
 We are dedicated to transforming healthcare with biomedical engineering solutions that deliver global health, societal and economic benefits.

 Message from the Director